Tanzu-Solutions-Engineering/tkg-lab/docs/avi/setup_avi_ctrl.md

 To download the Controller binaries we can go to the same location where we download the rest of the TKG components [here](https://www.vmware.com/go/get-tkg).
 Look for `VMware NSX Advanced Load Balancer`, `GO TO DOWNLOADS` and `DOWNLOAD NOW`.
 That will take you to the Partner Connect Portal.
 If don't already have an active session, you will need to log-in.
 You will be redirected to the AVI Portal.
-Once there go to Downloads and download current version (20.1.4 when this guide was created).
+Once there go to Downloads and download current version (`20.1.5` when this guide was updated last).
 Choose the VMware Controller OVA.

 ## 2. Choose Topology